squareetlabs/ionic-navigationbar-color/README.md

 ## Build

-Run `ng build ionic-rating` to build the project.
+Run `ng build ionic-navigationbar-color` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build ionic-rating`, go to the dist folder `cd dist/ionic-rating` and run `npm publish`.
+After building your library with `ng build ionic-navigationbar-color`, go to the dist folder `cd dist/ionic-navigationbar-color` and run `npm publish`.

 ## Running unit tests

-Run `ng test ionic-rating` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test ionic-navigationbar-color` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Further help